Nerdmaster/poker/README.md

 - No memory is allocated on the heap in any cases.
 If you use a package to implement a long-running poker game server, this can be critical.
-- The seven-card case is over 7x faster, simply because I pregenerate the list of all possible five-card hands.
-It's only 21 items, man!
-Come on!
+- The seven-card case is just over 8x faster than chehsunliu's, which makes sense given the simpler logic I use
-- Even the five-card case, which I thought would be equivalent, is 2.5x faster than chehsunliu's, which I don't entirely understand given how similar our approaches are.
-Maybe that package uses an outdated lookup table...?
+- Even the five-card case, which I thought would be equivalent, is nearly 3x faster than chehsunliu's

 ## Caveat